mdvorak/resource-router/README.md

 ===================

 [Angular](https://angular.io/) routing engine that drive views by media types.
 It loads data itself, and by response `Content-Type` header it displays configured view.
-It is drop-in replacement for original [Angular Router](https://angular.io/docs/ts/latest/guide/router.html) (they cannot be used at the same time).
+It is a replacement for original [Angular Router](https://angular.io/docs/ts/latest/guide/router.html) (they cannot be used at the same time).

-The aim of this framework is to allow building of RESTful clients using angular, following [HATEOAS](http://en.wikipedia.org/wiki/HATEOAS) principle.
+The aim of this library is to allow building of RESTful clients using Angular, following [HATEOAS](http://en.wikipedia.org/wiki/HATEOAS) principle.

 TODO